Book

 • Have you had any symptoms, such as yellowing of the eyes or skin and pain or swelling around your waist?

-• If you had tests done at that time, what were the results?
+• If you've had tests done for these symptoms, what were the results?

 • Do you drink alcohol?

-• What medicines do you take, including over-the-counter medicines and supplements?
+• What medicines do you take, including medicines you buy without a prescription and supplements?

 • Have you ever been told that you have hepatitis?